 Make social media work for you, and have fun while doing so.

 Social Media: Is It The Beauty Or The Beast?

 My final thoughts would be to have an open mind about social media.

 Accept and understand it for what it is.

 If social media is not for you, that’s perfectly fine too.
 In fact, I secretly envy anyone who’s not on social media and living a quiet life.

-Social media is not as glorious as some of its die-hard supporters would claim it to be.
-I’m sure they’re sacrificing a lesser known aspect of their life in return for staying on top of social media.
-It can be spell disaster for your health, relationships, and mental health if you go overboard.
+Social media is not as glorious as some of its die-hard supporters claim it to be.
+I’m sure they’re sacrificing a lesser-known aspect of their life in return for staying on top of social media.
+If you go overboard, it can be a spell disaster for your health, relationships, and mental health.

 On the other hand, social media is not as fake and demonic as is the popular misconception, as it is only an extension of the world we live in.

 Social media has some tremendous advantages and opportunities in store for you too.